Need to talk? Call 1800 882 436.

 Weaning can happen at any time.
 It can happen shortly after birth, or when your child is older.
 Most children are weaned by the age of 3 years.
 But it is a personal choice, and you can breastfeed for as long as you and your child would like.

 The World Health Organization suggests exclusively breastfeeding your baby for their first 6 months.
-You can then combine breastfeeding with solid foods until your baby is 2 years old or longer.
+You can then combine breastfeeding with solid foods and drinks from a cup until your baby is 2 years old or longer.

 The best time to wean is when you or your child feel that the time is right.
-It’s not when your friends or relatives feel you should stop breastfeeding.
+It’s not when other people tell you that you should stop breastfeeding.

 Are there different ways to wean my baby?

-2. Baby-led weaning — this is when your baby stops showing an interest in breastfeeding.
+Baby-led weaning is when your baby stops showing an interest in breastfeeding.

 How do I wean my baby?

-• First, stop the breastfeed your baby seems least interested in.
+• First, drop the breastfeeding session your baby seems least interested in.

-• Next, stop another breastfeed.
-This may happen after a few days or it might take longer.
+• Next, stop another breastfeed from your daily routine — this may happen after a few days, or it might take longer.
 It will depend on how you and your baby are coping.

-• Express breast milk when you need to.
-This will help you to stay comfortable.
+• Express breast milk when you need, to help your breasts to stay comfortable.

-• If your breasts are painful, paracetamol, cold packs and a snug fitting bra may help.
+• Take paracetamol, use cold packs and wear a snug fitting bra to help if your breasts are painful.

-You can ask a Lactation Consultant for advice on how to wean.
+You can ask a lactation consultant for advice on how to wean or visit the Tresillian website for information.

 Weaning slowly